 It is notable that the M6 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the M6 and GX80 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.